SkeletonSkelettron/ngx-validator/README.md

 ```

-@Name decorator does not validate anything, it is used by `<ngx-label-for>` component to display a property name where you need.
+@Name decorator does not validate anything, it is used by `<ngx-label-for>` component to display a property name where you need. <br /> <br />

+@Custom decorator should receive a function in customFunc parameter which returns boolean.
+If evaluation result is false, then validation will return error.
+The function has one required parameter, the value of a class property and optional - datamodel property, which is the instance of a class, where the decorator is used.
+During evaluation this customFunc will receive thouse two parameters and will perform validation.

 ## Translation support